Audio Basis - articles about audio

 What is DSD audio?

-DSD (Direct Stream Digital) is an audiophile high-resolution audio format.
+DSD (Direct Stream Digital) is an audiophile high-resolution digital audio format.
 It is a representation method of acoustic waveform as digital data.
-The format is based on 1-bit sigma-delta modulation.
+The format is based on 1-bit wideband sigma-delta modulation.
 Each sample of this signal type contains 1 bit per channel.

 DSD was originally intended for archiving analog recordings.
 Now, this audio format is popular among music lovers and can bring master studio quality.